Contemporary East Asia (6 ECTS)

 Lectures and readings (3ECTS)

 - Lectures consists of 12 video lectures by specialists of Chinese, Japanese and Korean society and politics.
 The exam is taken as a home exam.
 Readings and lectures are examined together.
 Readings will familiarize the students with the current social and political phenomena of East Asia, as well as regional forms of cooperation.
-The exam is taken as a home exam.
-Readings and lectures are examined together.
+After the exam there will be a group discussion assignment.

 Media Reading Course – China, Japan and Korea (3ECTS)